 The elimination is the result of low enrollment, and no students are currently enrolled.
-Because knowledge of environmental and occupational health policy remains important for MPH students, concentration content has been integrated into the
+Because knowledge of environmental and occupational health policy remains

-Change Orders Report to the Board of Trustees
+Change Orders Report

 (20) On September 23, 2010, the Board of Trustees delegated the authority to the comptroller to approve change orders to University contracts and purchase agreements.
 Change orders related to medical center operations that exceed 25 percent of the original Board approved contract or purchase agreement and change orders that are not related to the medical center operations that exceed 5 percent of the original Board approved contract for construction or professional services or original Board approved purchase agreements for supplies or equipment will be reported to the Board at its next scheduled meeting.